Murux/RaspberryPi_Bare_Metal/README.md

 I am using Linux Mint 17 as operating system for my tasks.

 *Stands for userspecific input*
-// Stands for my thoughts, why I do something a specific way "" Stands for commands for your terminal
+/// Stands for my thoughts, why I do something a specific way ///
+"Stands for commands for your terminal"

 - Preparations